langitdsp/config-server/README.md

     spring.cloud.config.server.git.uri=https://github.com/langitdsp/config-value

 To run this application : mvn spring-boot:run
 Access the application on http://localhost:8888/config-value/default to get the config value.
+'config-value' in the URL is the file in git that contain the value.